-I am here to help you overcome your personal difficulties and struggles, and enable you to lead the fulfilling and creative life you are hoping for.
+I am dedicated to help you overcome your personal difficulties and struggles, and to enable you to lead the fulfilling and creative life you are hoping for.

 I am a registered expressive arts therapist and clinical supervisor with more than fifteen years of experience working in a community adult mental health service in the NHS, in the voluntary sector and in private practice.
 I make use of creative and expressive methods and processes to help with a range of emotional difficulties.

 Over the years I have specialised in the following areas: